SmallSharpToolsOpenSource/PhotoZoom/README.md

 did not find they met my needs.
 I wanted something that is very simple which could be dropped into an app easily.
 This solution is simply an extension of UIScrollView with the addition of tap gestures.

 The project was built by referencing the PhotoScroller and AutoScroll samples from Apple.
+(See @elizablock on Twitter)

 ### View Controller and Views Hierarchy